tmtsoftware/csw/docs/src/main/services/database.md

 :   @@snip [JAssemblyComponentHandlers.java](../../../../examples/src/main/java/example/database/JAssemblyComponentHandlers.java) { #dbFactory-access }

 The underlying database server is registered with the Location Service.
-`makeDsl`/`jMakeDsl` takes `locationService` to locate the PostgreSQL server running and connect to it.
+`makeDsl`/`jMakeDsl` uses `locationService` to locate the PostgreSQL server running and connect to it.
 It connects to the database by the provided `dbName`.
 It picks the database username and password for read access profile from TMT-standard environment variables called `DB_READ_USERNAME` for username and `DB_READ_PASSWORD` for password, hence it is expected that developers will set these environment variables prior to using `DatabaseServiceFactory`.
 PostgreSQL should also be initialized with a read-only